17 Surprising Cinco de Mayo Facts You Never Knew

 Cinco de Mayo basics

-Cinco de Mayo means, yep, the 5th of May.
-As you may have surmised, we celebrate it on May 5th.
-What you may not realize is Cinco de Mayo may be a bigger holiday in the United States than it is in Mexico—though it does celebrate both Mexican and Mexican-American culture.
+Cinco de Mayo means, yep, the fifth of May.
+As you may have surmised, we celebrate it on May 5.
+This holiday is so beloved in the United States (the celebrations are bigger here than it is in Mexico), that the celebrations are still going to happen, despite the pandemic.
+However, due to most restaurants and bars being closed, and public gatherings banned, the celebrations will look different than what you're used to.
 This is the true story of the history of Cinco de Mayo.

 What Cinco de Mayo commemorates

-Officially, Cinco de Mayo commemorates Mexico’s May 5, 1862, victory over the French at the Battle of Puebla during the Franco-Mexican War (1861-1867), which began when the French invaded Mexico—at Veracruz—in 1861.
-France’s intention was to establish dominance in Mexico while the United States was preoccupied with the Civil War and then to provide military support to the Confederate cause.
+Officially, Cinco de Mayo commemorates Mexico's May 5, 1862, victory over the French at the Battle of Puebla during the Franco-Mexican War (1861-1867).
+The war began when the French invaded Mexico—at Veracruz—in 1861.
+France's intention was to establish dominance in Mexico while the United States was preoccupied with the Civil War and then to provide military support to the Confederate cause.

 What Cinco de Mayo is not